 The Danang Airbase had several geographical and military advantages over the other two jet airfields in South Vietnam.
 Most importantly, Danang sat only fifty miles south of the Demilitarized Zone (DMZ) and the border between North and South Vietnam.
 Bien Hoa and Tan Son Nhut were over 370 miles further south.
 As a result, Danang-based aircraft had shorter mission turn-around times than planes flying out of Bien Hoa or Tan Son Nhut.
 That shorter turn-around time translated into less wear and tear on aircrews and machines, the burning of less jet fuel, and an increase in safety, since there was a direct correlation between increased airtime, pilot fatigue, and accident rates.
 The shorter turnaround time at Danang also allowed for higher daily and monthly sortie rates over the North.

 Danang’s defensibility also appealed to the Pentagon brass.
-During the planning for Rolling Thunder, U.S. military officials concluded that there was a chance that North Vietnamese, (or even Chinese Communist), might respond to the air campaign by sending conventional units across the DMZ in an attempt to seize the airbase.
+During the planning for Rolling Thunder, U.S. military officials concluded that there was a chance that North Vietnam, (or even Communist China), might respond to the air campaign by sending conventional units across the DMZ in an attempt to seize the airbase.
 Although Pentagon planners considered the threat of such a Communist invasion to be small, it remained a possibility, and U.S. officials wanted to ensure that such an attack could be thwarted.
 The Danang Airbase’s location made it immune to a rapid cross-border invasion.
 The reasons for its invulnerability to a conventional Communist attack had to do with both the terrain north of the base and U.S. military capabilities.
-If such an invasion ever took place, North Vietnamese or Chinese units would first have to travel down the coastal plain through Quang Tri and Thua Thien provinces before arriving on Danang’s doorstep.
+If such an invasion ever took place, North Vietnamese or Chinese Communist units would first have to travel down the coastal plain through Quang Tri and Thua Thien provinces before arriving on Danang’s doorstep.
 U.S. officials recognized that those two provinces would act as a buffer zone, or speed bump, against the loss of the airbase.
 The boggy, narrow coastal lowlands in South Vietnam’s two northernmost provinces would slow down an advancing Communist army and enable U.S. naval gunfire and air strikes to stop the invasion force altogether.
-If bombs and naval gunfire somehow failed to halt the Communists, U.S. and South Vietnamese ground forces could slow or stop the North Vietnamese Army or Chinese People’s Liberation Army on the heights of Hai Van Pass, a towering ridgeline north of the airfield.
+If bombs and naval gunfire somehow failed to halt the Communists, U.S. and South Vietnamese ground forces could slow or stop the North Vietnamese Army or Chinese People’s Liberation Army on the heights of Hai Van Pass, a towering ridge line north of the airfield.
 Danang’s defensibility partly explained its choice over Phu Bai as a key staging area for Rolling Thunder raids.
-The Phu Bai airstrip, situated on the southern outskirts of the imperial city of Hue, lacked adequate port facilities, lay north of Hai Van Pass, and was only 25 miles from the DMZ.
+The Phu Bai airstrip, situated on the southern outskirts of the imperial city of Hue, lacked adequate port facilities, lay north of Hai Van Pass, and was only 25 miles from the DMZ, which made it more vulnerable to a lightning raid by North Vietnamese forces.

 The U.S. Ambassador to South Vietnam in early 1965, former general Maxwell Taylor, deemed it crucial to have South Vietnamese participation in Rolling Thunder in order to bolster South Vietnamese morale and provide the South Vietnamese a sense of ownership in the struggle.
 Taylor, like Johnson, also recognized the importance of demonstrating to the American people that the South Vietnamese were taking steps to defend themselves.
 The use of Danang by the Vietnamese Air Force gave the appearance – always so important to the media savvy Johnson – of South Vietnamese participation in the defense of their country.